cideM/fish-yvm/README.md

 - Remove from fish.
 Depends on how you installed it.
 When done manually you'll have to remove the installed files.
 With fisher it's just `fisher rm cideM/fish-yvm`

 ## Additional Recordings

+This shows installing a very old version which doesn't export `yarn`, but rather `kpm.js`.
+It also shows what happens when you try to install a version that doesn't have a release tarball.

 ![](errors_and_odd_versions.svg)